-Consignment sales, including sales by marketplace facilitators, are subject to the sales and use tax.
+Consignment sales are subject to the sales and use tax.
 The retailer selling the items on consignment is the person responsible for remitting the tax on the consignment sale.
-For example, Individual X makes handmade jewelry and has an agreement with Z Store to place the jewelry in the store for sale by the store.
-Z Store is the retailer and is responsible for remitting the tax on these sales, even though Z does not own the jewelry in the store for sale by the store.
-Z Store is the retailer and is responsible for remitting the tax on these sales, even though Z does not own the jewelry.
+For example, if Mr. Smith creates wooden toys and under an agreement with the ABC Crafts Store places his wooden toys in the craft store for sale by the ABC Crafts Store, then ABC Crafts Store is the retailer and responsible for remitting the tax on these sales even though ABC Crafts Stores does not own the wooden toys.